 My Ph.D. research was in epistemology – mainly on the relation of knowledge and certainty, the limits of doubt, and the later Wittgenstein.
 After that, my research interests changed and are now mostly in the philosophy of mind and psychiatry.

-In connection with naturalism and emergence, I have been working on what it means to be a naturalist when it comes to the mind, what such a position includes and what it rules out.
-Though naturalism about the mind has been typically associated with some kind of physicalism and thus some form of reductionism (either explanatory or ontological), it seems to me that given the primacy of empirical evidence that should be the core of a naturalist view, a naturalist should be open to different commitments.
-My contention is that a naturalist ought to be an emergentist about the mind.
+In the metaphysics of mind my work has focused on elucidating the concept of a brute fact and the role that brute facts play in emergentism.
+In general, my contention is that a naturalist ought to be an emergentist about the mind.
+Though naturalism about the mind has been typically associated with some kind of physicalism and thus some form of reductionism, it seems to me that given the primacy of empirical evidence that should be the core of a naturalist view, a naturalist should be open to different commitments.

 Bringing philosophical thinking to the general public is something I always try to do (regrettably sometimes to the despair of my friends) so I make it a point to contribute as much as I can to non-academic projects related to philosophy, including blogging for Psychology Today and Scientific American Mind and, prior to that, having a regular column in the Greek philosophy magazine Cogito.